I confirm that I work for Colorado Christian University and that I have been given the task by its management to manage this profile.

 Colorado Christian University

-Colorado Christian University is hiring a Remote Associate Dean of Academic Programs
+Colorado Christian University is hiring a Remote Full-time Faculty - PhD in Counselor Education and Supervision

 Description